jendives2000/LongIsland_NY_Hospitals_SQL_Excel_PowerBI_Analysis/04_Analytical_Validation/04_validation_Insight_Foundations.md

 - Demonstrate accountability in public-health reporting
 - Show process maturity

-These files complete the data-trust layer and prepare the foundation for KPI development in Step 04.2.
+These files complete the data-trust layer and prepare the foundation for KPI development in Step 04.B — where numbers are **clinically sensible**, **financially accurate**, and **ready for BI visualization**.

 ---